 Wonster Words is entertaining for young children.
 The characters are all friendly-looking monsters, and they star in funny animations in the defining sentences and also in the stories.
 Kids will want to play again and again, and are sure to find their own favorite characters in the cast.
 The stories contain mini-games, as well, that students will enjoy.
 These play like various arcade games, and will be quite engaging for players.

 This app is free to download, and comes with 2 packs of 8 words and one story.
 There is also a “Word of the Day” feature that can be accessed.
 Additional packs of words and stories are available for purchase.
 Word packs are 99 cents each, and users can purchase various bundles ranging up to an “all-access pass” for $14.99 that opens up all of the content.
 There are currently 11 packs of words and 2 stories.
 Developers note that more words, word packs and stories are coming.

 This app is child-friendly.
 The parents’ area and purchase areas are well-protected.

 - Protected parent area (can contain external links and social media)

 - NO 3rd party ads

-- YES “more apps” (protected, but visible)
+- YES in-app purchases (protected, but visible)